-The Institute has an important Cooperation Agreement (TTB/Z1015.05.04) with Forschungszentrum Jülich (2004-2012, 2012-2017).
-This cooperation allows ICTP to access the supercomputers of Forschungszentrum Jülich, and to realize important numerical applications.
+The Institute had an important Cooperation Agreement (TTB/Z1015.05.04) with Forschungszentrum Jülich (2004-2012, 2012-2017), which allowed ICTP members to access the supercomputers of Forschungszentrum Jülich, and to realize important numerical applications.

 Călin Vamoş and Nicolae Suciu used the computing facilities of supercomputer JURECA and its precursor clusters JUROPA and JUMP at Jülich Supercomputing Centre in numerical investigations on solute transport in groundwater.
 The computing projects were developed in cooperation with Prof. Harry Vereecken, from Institute of Agrosphere, at research center Jülich, Germany.